 Games are played at Williams Brice Stadium, out by the South Carolina State Fairgrounds.
 Get there early to do a little tailgating, and definitely wear your garnet and black.
 It's the most fun you can have on a beautiful fall day in Columbia.
 Tickets are hard to get for some games but available for others.

 The women's basketball team, under the leadership of Olympic gold medalist and Hall of Famer Dawn Staley, are a national powerhouse, and the men's team gets better each year.
 They play at Colonial Life Arena.

 The Gamecocks have been one of the best collegiate baseball teams in the nation for years, with a slew of titles and championships.
-They play at Carolina Stadium.
+They play at Founders Park.
 Don't miss the two -- that's right, two -- NCAA championship trophies on display just inside the main gate.

 While football, basketball and baseball might be the most popular sports, there are lots of other teams to cheer on.
 In fact, there are almost two dozen men's and women's teams at USC.
 Buy tickets for all sports here: University of South Carolina Sports Tickets.
 Wear your garnet and black, and go Cocks!

 Columbia's new minor league baseball team is the Fireflies, named after the amazing synchronized fireflies that light up Congaree Swamp.
 The team will be playing at Segra Park, in the redeveloped Bull Street Commons project.